VierEck/MileSpades/README.md

 * Uses OpenGL/AL for better experience.
 * Open source, and cross platform.

+## What's in ur fork??
+It features Doctor Dank's changes, along with Liza's color palette (with minor changes).
+U, I, O and P are chat macros to run commands (such as /m, /apoc, /emote, "ggwp").
+They can be changed in-game with /ds_macro_U "your macro here".

 ## How to Build/Install?
 **Before you start:** In case you're having issues to build OpenSpades, it may be because this README file is outdated, if so: